-Abraxas Academy, located in Morgantown, Pennsylvania is a multi-service facility which offers Secure Residential Treatment; Transitional Living; Secure Detention and Shelter Services.
+Abraxas Academy, located in Morgantown, Pennsylvania is a multi-service facility which offers Secure Residential Treatment; Transitional Living and Secure Detention Services.

 The secure treatment program is our largest program in the facility and serves delinquent male youth ages 14 to 18 who demonstrate a consistent display of delinquent patterns through multiple placements, serious charges, and problematic behaviors.
 Youth are admitted either for habitual offending behaviors or for a history of sexual offending behavior.